Quick Links Menu.

 |34||MOUNT BAKER||Tr||2 Aug 2010||2 Aug 2010||23 Jul 2012||MA/S||--|

 |35||KISKA||Tr||13 Jan 2011||13 Jan 2011||30 May 2013||MA/S||--|

-The last two ships had shields on the after as well as the forward 3"/50 gun mounts.
-By 1980 AE 27 had the the Mk 36 Mod 2 SRBOC (Super Rapid Blooming Off board Countermeasures) chaff and decoy launching system and most or all of the others except KILAUEA (MSC) subsequently received it.
+The last two ships, AE 34-35, had shields on the after as well as the forward 3"/50 gun mounts.
+By 1980 AE 27 had the Mk 36 Mod 2 SRBOC (Super Rapid Blooming Offboard Countermeasures) chaff and decoy launching system and most or all of the others except KILAUEA (by then MSC) subsequently received it.
 The antennas for the SLQ-32 ECM system that controlled it were placed on the bridge wings.
-Also by 1980 AE 32-35 were scheduled to receive the Mk 16 Mod 1 CIWS Weapon Group with AE 35, probably the class prototype, getting it in 1983.
-The others followed in 1988-90.
+Also by 1980 AE 32-35 were scheduled to receive the Mk 16 Mod 1 CIWS Weapon Group.
+AE 35, probably the class prototype, got it in 1983 and the others followed in 1988-90.

 |26||KILAUEA||FY 1965.
 Decomm and to MSC 1 Oct 1980.
 Towed from San Francisco 28 Mar 2008, arrived at Pearl Harbor for layup in the Pacific Reserve Fleet in Aug 2008, then stricken for use as a target.
 Sunk 24 July 2012 by a Mark 48 torpedo from the Australian submarine HMAS FARNCOMB.|

 |27||BUTTE||FY 1965.
 Decomm and to MSC 3 Jun 1996.
 Sunk as a target 30 June 2006 off the central U.S. east coast by Harpoon missiles, a Mark 48 torpedo from USS SAN JUAN (SSN 751), and EOD explosives.|